One Month not at War – November 1967

 catastrophe for the North Vietnamese and the Vietcong, who lost 37,000 fighters during that year.
 But it was also a serious blow for

 the United States, who lost 2,500 men during the Tet offensive.
 Phase Two of the offensive was an assault on Saigon, complete with

 rocket attacks, was launched in May 1968.
 Through these and other nationwide attacks the Communists kept up pressure in order to

 strengthen their position in a projected series of four party peace talks scheduled to be held in Paris.
 The talks were to begin in

 January 1969 between the United States, South Vietnam, North Vietnam and the National Liberation Front, or Viet Cong as we knew

 them.
 In 1967 records show that there were 485,600 US Troops in service in Vietnam as well as 785,600 South Vietnamese Troops in

 The US statistics also show 11,153 US service personnel were killed in Vietnam in 1967.

-well as these there were also a further 65,000 Korean, Thai, Australian, Philippine and New Zealand troops.
-In 1968 the New Zealand troops
+service.
+As well as these there were also a further 65,000 Korean, Thai, Australian, Philippine and New Zealand troops.
+In 1968 the

+service.
 The US statistics also show 11,616 service personnel were killed in Vietnam in 1969.
-These are figures taken from readings on the Vietnam
+These are figures taken from readings

 Whiskey Company served in Vietnam from December 1967 until November 1968.
 It wasn’t a six month tour and it wasn’t